 Did you say: Where's Joe Dumars?

-Chuck Daly, says that, too, as a matter of fact.
+Chuck Daly, too, as a matter of fact.

 All three Pistons have told Daly they would like to be on the team.

 And Daly has told the selection committee that the absence of a Piston on the Olympic invitation list presents a potential problem for him in the upcoming NBA season.